California State Subsidy Profile

 10. What medical benefits are available for state-funded children?
 (Children who have federally funded/Title IV-E adoption assistance are automatically eligible for Medicaid benefits.)

 Non-IV-E eligible children are eligible for state-only Medi-Cal benefits in California.
-These benefits cover the same services that IV-E eligible children receive through Medicaid.
+These benefits cover the same services IV-E eligible children receive through Medicaid.

 11. What mental health services are available?

 Public mental health services for children in California are administered by the Department of Health Services, Department of Mental Health, through the state Medicaid program known as Medi-Cal.
 Services may include counseling, psychiatric services, medication, and mental health treatment for children and families.
-The person receiving services and the mental health provider partner to decide the appropriate services for that person.

 Additional information on mental health services is available at: